-- 13.1 Each Private Hire vehicle shall display at all times an illuminated roof sign approved by the Council.
-The signs will be in yellow unless authorisation has been approved for roof signs to be a different colour. - 13.2 A proprietor must not alter the sign without first applying for and obtaining permission from the Council to do so. - 13.3 The roof light must comply with the following criteria: - a) be 'point' type mini design - b) be 14cm in width x 25cm in length x 11cm in height. - c) be mounted on the front passenger side (nearside) of the vehicle's roof. - d) all letters and numbers displayed must be solid black in colour and in Futura Bold - e) the front and rear of the sign should display the telephone number of the company or Private Hire operator through whom the vehicle can be booked, displayed in numbers not less than 5cm in height. - f) the sign shall not include the words 'hire', 'cab', 'taxi', 'hackney' or any other word which would lead a person to believe that the vehicle is a Hackney Carriage (even if these words form part of the company name) or any other words or numbers except those set out above. - g) The sign should be situated on the roof on the nearside of the vehicle against the roof gutter towards the front of the vehicle.
+- 13.1 Each Private Hire vehicle shall display at all times whilst working a non-illuminated roof sign approved by the Council.
+The signs will be in white unless authorisation has been approved for roof signs to be a different colour. - 13.2 A proprietor must not alter the sign without first applying for and obtaining permission from the Council to do so. - 13.3 The roof light must comply with the following criteria: - a) be 'point' type design - b) be 14cm in width x 25cm in length x 11cm in height. - c) be mounted on the front passenger side (nearside) of the vehicle's roof. - d) all letters and numbers displayed must be solid black in colour and in Futura Bold font - e) the words 'ADVANCE BOOKINGS ONLY' must be displayed on the front of the sign at the top in letters not less than 2.5cm in height. - f) the company name must be displayed underneath in letters not less than 5cm in height. - g) the rear of the sign should display only the word 'WORTHING' in letters not less than 2.5cm in height and underneath, the telephone number of the company or Private Hire operator through whom the vehicle can be booked, displayed in numbers not less than 5cm in height. - h) the sign shall not include the words 'hire', 'cab', 'taxi', 'hackney' or any other word which would lead a person to believe that the vehicle is a Hackney Carriage (even if these words form part of the company name) or any other words or numbers except those set out above. - i) The sign should be situated on the roof on the nearside of the vehicle against the roof gutter towards the front of the vehicle.